12:01 AM – AVALIN Hollywood Nightclub, Hollywood, California, America

 The table in front of him was piled high with various drinks and snacks.
 Suddenly, with a jerk, he showed some movement and slowly tried to open his eyes.

-His mind was a total mess; he tried moving his body, but to no avail.
-It felt as if it was filled with lead.
+But his mind was a total mess; he tried moving his body, but to no avail.
+It felt heavy as if it was filled with lead.

-Muffled voices of people talking and dancing to loud music filled his head.
+Muffled voices of people talking and dancing to loud music pounded in his skull like a war drum, too loud, too chaotic.

-He opened his eyes in slits with great difficulty; but his vision was blurred, and all he could register was a cascade of colorful lights and the vintage decoration surrounding him.
+With great effort, he finally managed to open his eyes in narrow slits; but his vision was blurred, and all he could register was a cascade of colorful lights and the vintage decoration surrounding him.

 And that was the last thing he saw before his mind completely blacked out.